RIAPS/riaps-integration/riaps-x86runtime/README.md

 2) Setup a new Linux VM with Ubuntu (64-bit).
 Either use the same setup as indicated above, or adjust to match your system's capabilities.
 Minimum suggested base memory size is 6144 MB.

-3) Once the VM is created, open the settings add the downloaded Virtual Machine Disk (.vmdk) as a "Storage" device (under SATA).
+3) Once the VM is created, open the settings add the downloaded Virtual Machine Disk (.vdi) as a "Storage" device (under SATA).
 Delete the drive (SATA) created when setting up the new VM.

 4) Setup the network settings to have Adapter 1 = "NAT" and Adapter 2 = "Bridged Adapter" pointing to the local network where the RIAPS nodes are attached.